 I often get the comment from my followers that they think I have been blogging for YEARS when they first come to my blog…then they read posts like the one on how I doubled my blog’s pageviews and realize I have only been around for a handful of months!

-Programs that have helped me grow and monetize my blog:
+Programs that have helped grow my blog’s traffic

 - Bluehost – I went with Bluehost as the most affordable blog hosting option and I am so glad I did!
 Even though I am nearly up to 20k pageviews, I still have blazing fast speeds and their customer service is phenomenal.
 Five stars to Bluehost for beginning bloggers!